 - Targeted searchers who use long-tails like “HP Envy screen protectors” are clearly focused on exactly what they are looking for.
 Someone searching for a generic phrase like “computer accessories” may still be in research-mode.
 Chances are that the user who types in a long-tail is more serious about making a purchase, which equates to a higher quality of traffic and better conversions for your website.

 - Due to the decreased competitiveness of long-tails, it’s less risky to test your selected keyword phrases and gauge ROI.
 When you do land on a significant long-tail phrase, you have an insanely valuable opportunity to convert users at a fraction of the normal cost for your PPC campaigns.

 So while long-tails may be harder to identify successfully, the payoff ratio is substantial.
 When they work, they are absolutely golden.

 Do Long-Tails Ever Damage Your Google Ads Strategy?

 While long-tail keywords offer an impressive ROI opportunity, they are certainly not always the best strategy for every business.
 First, consider how competitive your industry really is.
 If you already work in a pretty niche space, and overall search isn’t highly competitive, long-tails will only complicate matters and make it even more challenging to find and reach your customers.
 If, for example, you do a search for your general industry and area, such as “Las Vegas rain gutters”, and you don’t see any paid search results above the organic listings, your industry isn’t an obvious long-tail candidate.

 For most of us, however, competition is fierce.
-This is where long-tails can give PPC campaigns a significant edge – they let you stand out from the masses, and find targeted customers that are looking for your exact goods and services.
+This is where long-tails can give Google Ads campaigns a significant edge – they let you stand out from the masses, and find targeted customers that are looking for your exact goods and services.